PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 > In the revised simulations, RF have a clear disadvantage when connectance
 > increases (notably visible with the PR-AUC; Figure 5).
 I have updated this
 > information in the text and the legend of Figure 5.
 The reason for which the
-> models behave this way are not necessarilly important -- models are bound to
+> models behave this way is not necessarilly important -- models are bound to
-> show some idiosynchracies on different datasets, and the *comparison* of
+> show some idiosynchracies on different datasets, and this is an artificial
-> models is more informative.
+> dataset.
+The *comparison* of models, but more importantly of *indices*, is
+> more informative, and I have emphasized this point in the discussion.

 ## Specific comments